TransformationToolContest/ttc2019-tt2bdd/README.md

 ## Solutions

-**Please note** that unfortunately - like provided ATL solution - the solutions cannot be started directly using MS Windows, since they use `cd ../dir && ./gradlew`.
+**Please note** that unfortunately - like the provided ATL solution - the solutions cannot be started directly using MS Windows, since they use `cd ../dir && ./gradlew`.
 If only Windows is available, these commands have to be adapted.

 ### JastAdd Relational RAGs Solution